Welcome to NAppGUI

 - The performance is maximum, since they are compiled in native machine code, using the highest level of optimization that each CPU supports.

 - They can be edited, compiled and run on obsolete platforms today like a Pentium III with Visual Studio 2005 and WindowsXP.

 - With NAppGUI we can move them from Windows to macOS or Linux, without touching a single line of source code.
 See Compilers and IDEs.

 Three packages within the SDK will act as technology wrappers (Figure 8), hiding platform-specific details under a common interface, without causing overhead to the program.

 - Osbs: Operating System Basic Services.
 API about files and directories, processes, threads, memory, etc.

-- GDI+: Is the evolution of GDI (Graphics Device Interface), the Microsoft 2d drawing API for the firsts 16-bit Windows.
-GDI+ was introduced with WindowsXP, like a set of C++ classes and is wrappered by .NET platform via the
+- GDI+: It is the evolution of GDI (Graphics Device Interface), a 2d vector drawing API developed by Microsoft for the first 16-bit version of Windows.
+GDI+ was introduced with Windows XP as a set of C++ classes and is encapsulated in the .NET platform via the

-5. Low level and High level
+5. Low and high level

 During its design and implementation, NAppGUI has tried to maintain a balanced balance between low-level and high-level programming.
 Low-level lovers will find a kind of extended and cross-platform C library to access the system, interface elements and drawing commands.
 However, they will still retain the power to create optimized code and direct memory access.
 Remember, we are in C!